What Is the Plastic Piece Above the Tire Called?

 How to Identify the Exact Part Before You Buy

-Use these checks before ordering a fender liner, wheel opening molding, fender flare, garnish, or splash shield:
+Use these checks before ordering a fender liner, wheel opening molding, fender flare, garnish, wheelhouse liner, or splash shield:

 - Check the location.
-Inner wheel well usually means fender liner, wheelhouse liner, or splash shield.
+Inner wheel well usually means fender liner, wheelhouse liner, wheel well liner, or splash shield.
 Outer wheel arch usually means molding, flare, garnish, or trim.

 - Confirm the side.
 Left and right parts are usually different.
-Driver side and passenger side names can also vary by market.
+Driver-side and passenger-side naming can also vary by market.

 - Confirm front or rear.
-Front fender liners often differ from rear wheel well liners.
+Front fender liners often differ from rear wheelhouse liners.

 - Use your VIN.
-A VIN-based parts lookup helps match trim, body style, production details, and special packages.
+A VIN-based parts lookup can help narrow the correct body style, trim, production details, and packages.

 - Check the finish.
 Outer moldings and garnishes may be textured black, raw plastic, primed, painted, or body-color.

 - Check whether clips are included.
-Many replacement liners and moldings do not include all fasteners.
+Replacement liners and moldings may be sold separately from some fasteners.

-- Look for open recalls or service information.
-You can use the NHTSA recall lookup to search by VIN, vehicle, tire, or equipment.
+- Look for open recalls or manufacturer communications if the failure seems unusual.
+You can use the NHTSA recall lookup to search a vehicle by VIN or make/model and review safety recalls and related information.

 Pro Tip: Take a photo of the damaged piece and a close-up of the remaining clips before you shop.
 Matching the shape and mounting points is often more reliable than matching a generic part name.